GitYCC/TempDD/README.md

-# Template-Driven Development Framework for AI Coding
+# Template-Driven Development Framework for AI-Augmented Coding

 🚧 **Work In Progress** - This framework is under active development